nasa/VITALS/README.md

-> **Spring SBG 2024 VITALS Workshop**
+> **2025 SBG TIM VITALS Workshop**
 >
 > Please view the [web-book](https://nasa.github.io/VITALS/) for workshop details. **Resources in the VITALS repository have been developed using the Openscapes 2i2c JupyterHub cloud workspace.
-For local python environment setup instructions please see the [Setup Instructions](setup/setup_instructions.md)
+For local python environment setup instructions please see the [Setup Instructions](setup/setup_instructions.md).

 # VITALS